Alameda Lane Repurposing

 • Reduce crashes along the corridor

-What is the crash history along Alameda and how does this project aim to mitigate them?
+What is the crash history along Alameda and how does this project address it?

 In 2018, DOTI evaluated and implemented on Corona Street and, in 2020, completed “after” data collection and safety analysis on Alameda to determine appropriate next steps.
 This included a corridor-wide study of crash trends and hotspots along Alameda between Lincoln St and Franklin St, and an analysis of the safety and operational impacts of potential lane repurposing to enhance the safety of all users.